 Recipe FAQs

 Yes!
-Prepare one box according to package directions, let cool slightly before stuffing the chicken.
+Prepare one box according to the package directions, then let it cool slightly before stuffing the chicken.

 Yes, you can freeze them either raw or cooked.
 Wrap them individually in plastic wrap and store them in a freezer-safe bag for up to 2 months.
 Thaw overnight in the refrigerator before cooking.

-You can cook stuffed chicken breasts in an air fryer at 375 degrees F for 10-15 minutes.
+You can cook stuffed chicken breasts in an air fryer at 375°F for 10-15 minutes.

-Chicken should reach 165°F in the thickest part.
-Without a thermometer, cut into the thickest part - juices should run clear with no pink.
+The chicken should reach an internal temperature of 165°F in the thickest part.
+Without a thermometer, cut into the thickest part; the juices should run clear with no pink color.

 Sear the chicken in a regular skillet, then transfer to a baking dish for the oven portion.